canonical/pgbouncer-operator/README.md

 - pool_mode:
   - default: session
-  - description:
   - Specifies when a server connection can be reused by other clients.
   - Can be one of the following values:
     - **session**
       - Server is released back to pool after client disconnects.
     - **transaction**
       - Server is released back to pool after transaction finishes.
     - **statement**
       - Server is released back to pool after query finishes.
 Transactions spanning multiple statements are disallowed in this mode.

 - max_db_connections:
   - default: 0